camunda/camunda-docs-manual/content/user-guide/runtime-container-integration/jboss.md

 {{< note title="Installation Guide" class="info" >}}
   If you [download a full distribution](http://camunda.org/download/), the Camunda JBoss/WildFly subsystem is readily installed into the application server.

-  [Read the installation guide]({{< relref "installation/full/jboss/index.md" >}}) in order to learn how to install the Camunda JBoss/WildFly subsystem into your JBoss AS 7/Wildfly 8 Server.
+  [Read the installation guide]({{< relref "installation/full/jboss/index.md" >}}) in order to learn how to install the Camunda JBoss/WildFly subsystem into your JBoss AS 7/Wildfly 8/10 Server.
 {{< /note >}}

-Camunda BPM provides advanced integration for JBoss AS 7/Wildfly 8 in the form of a custom [JBoss Subsystem](https://docs.jboss.org/author/display/AS71/Extending+JBoss+AS+7).
+Camunda BPM provides advanced integration for JBoss AS 7/Wildfly 8/10 in the form of a custom [JBoss Subsystem](https://docs.jboss.org/author/display/AS71/Extending+JBoss+AS+7).

 The most prominent features are:

-* Deploy the process engine as shared jboss module.
+* Deploy the process engine as shared JBoss module.
 * Configure the process engine in standalone.xml / domain.xml and administer it though the JBoss Management System.
 * Process Engines are native JBoss Services with service lifecycle and dependencies.
 * Automatic deployment of BPMN 2.0 processes (through the Process Application API).
-* Use a managed Thread Pool provided by JBoss Threads in combination with the Job Executor.
+* (JBoss AS 7 only) - Use a managed Thread Pool provided by JBoss Threads in combination with the Job Executor.
+* (Wildfly 8/10 only) - Use a managed Thread Pool for the Job Executor configured through the Camunda BPM Subsystem.

+# Configure the Job Executor in standalone.xml/domain.xml

+{{< note title="This section only applies for Wildfly 8/10!" class="info" >}}
+The thread pool for JBoss AS 7 can be configured through the JBoss Threads subsystem.
+See [Manual Installation]({{<relref "installation/full/jboss/manual.md" >}}).
+{{< /note >}}

+Since Camunda BPM 7.5, the configuration of the thread pool used by the Job Executor is done in the `Camunda` subsystem, not in the `Threads` subsystem anymore like it was done before 7.5.
+The thread pool creation and shutdown is now controlled through the Camunda subsystem.
+You are able to configure it through the following new configuration elements below the `job-executor` element of the subsystem xml configuration.

+Mandatory configuration elements are:

+* ```<core-threads>3</core-threads>```
+* ```<max-threads>5</max-threads>```
+* ```<queue-length>10</queue-length>```

+Optional configuration elements are:

+* ```<keepalive-time>10</keepalive-time>``` (in seconds)
+* ```<allow-core-timeout>true</allow-core-timeout>```

+Shown values are the default ones.

 # Configure a Process Engine in standalone.xml/domain.xml

 Using the Camunda JBoss/WildFly subsystem, it is possible to configure and manage the process engine through the JBoss Management Model.
-The most straightforward way is to add the process engine configuration to the `standalone.xml` file of the JBoss AS 7/Wildfly 8 Server:
+The most straightforward way is to add the process engine configuration to the `standalone.xml` file of the JBoss AS 7/Wildfly 8/10 Server:

 ```xml
 <subsystem xmlns="urn:org.camunda.bpm.jboss:1.1">